 Miami is one of the most progressive cities in America, and it steadily grows at a rapid rate.
 According to the official Greater Miami Convention & Visitors Bureau (www.miamiandbeaches.com), there were 15.7 million visitors in 2016, a substantial increase from the 13.9 in 2012.
-The great recession of 2008 was only a hiccup for new condos and residential towers famously staggered in construction, yet now fully erected, adding to an ever-expanding skyline.
-Emerging neighborhoods like Downtown Miami, South of Fifth, and Wynwood are now arguably fixtures.
-Construction cranes are still ubiquitous, though the silver lining is the birth of excellent new spots that contribute to the gay-friendly city.
+Emerging neighborhoods like Downtown Miami, South of Fifth, and Wynwood are now fixtures, and there are excellent new spots all over Miami that contribute to the excitement and allure of this gay-friendly city.

 Espanola Way is geared to attract more traffic with renovations of The Clay and two new hotels, including El Paseo Hotel (405 Espanola Way, Tel: 855-417-8483. www.elpaseohotel.com).
 Open less than a year, the Spanish-French Revival, 71-room property skews budget-friendly and feels residential, spanning seven “villas” with intimate courtyards along El Paseo.
 All sun-drenched suites are equipped with French balconies overlooking the vibrant street, styled with modern furnishings like colorful pillows and retro-Miami prints with simple touches for flair (including Spanish quotes painted onto the wall).
 Employees put a lot of pride in the hotel—figuratively, too, as 80 percent of staff identify as LGBT.
 While the hotel is bare-boned (there’s no pool, elevator, restaurant, or fitness center), guests have beach club access that includes towels and lounge chairs.
 El Paseo is also the only hotel in Miami to loan Snapchat Spectacles.
 Via Bluetooth, guests can pair the sunglasses to their Snapchat with the touch of a button.